 The Bottom Line:

 No matter how desperately you need a job, do not rush to apply and take a job without making sure that it is a legitimate opportunity.
-A little research and patience can save you from a big disappointment.
+A little research and patience are the keys to avoid and prevent online work from home job scams and can save you from a big disappointment.